 - How the data collected is secured and how data integrity and confidentiality for that data is ensured is described in clause 4.5 of TS 26.531 [12], Information security model, whether additional requirements are foreseen will be discussed by SA WG3.

-- It is assumed that the UE receives configuration information from DCAF, then the UE requests resources and configuration information from gNB, as such no requirements exists in SA2, it is rather between RAN and the UE when it comes to "SA WG2 can assume that the gNB is involved in providing radio measurement configuration (if needed) for beam management use case and LMF is involved in providing PRS measurement configuration (if needed).
+- It is assumed that the UE receives configuration information from DCAF, then the UE requests resources and configuration information from gNB, as such no requirements exists in SA WG2, it is rather between RAN and the UE when it comes to "SA WG2 can assume that the gNB is involved in providing radio measurement configuration (if needed) for beam management use case and LMF is involved in providing PRS measurement configuration (if needed).

 The figure below schematically shows the solution for data collection from the UE via user plane, based on the reference architecture defined in clause 4.2 of TS 26.531 [12].
 Note that the interface between the UE Application and the Direct Data collection that is defined in TS 26.531 [12] is internal to the UE, as such this solution considers the UE only with no distinction between both.
 Interactions at R8 reference point are out the scope of 3GPP, according to clause 4.3 of TS 26.531 [12], therefore not shown in the figure below.
 R8 interface is not used in this solution.